William2399/cse15l-lab-reports/index.md

      * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

+       A relevant argument that is inputted into the handleRequest is the argument URI url.
+This argument is the URL that the user provides to the web server.
+A field that is part of the Handler class is string_list, which is a String arraylist that holds each and every one of the strings the user provides.

      * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.

+       The one field of the class, string_list, is the main defining component that is impacted by a specific request.
+This is because with each request that seeks to add a message through the format /add-message?s=<string>, the field string_list is updated to include that given <string>.
+This is because one of the required functionality of the web page is to "keep track of a single string that gets added to by incoming requests".
+In this case, string_list is the variable that keeps a record of each "request".